DavidDock/cheers-to-beers/README.md

 The [Simple-Star-Rating](https://www.npmjs.com/package/react-simple-star-rating) was installed and used to input/update the score to improve user experience.
 The user is given an error message if the form data is invalid or left blank.
 Once they create their post it takes them to the created post page.

+#### Related user story:
+- As a logged in user I can create a post so I can share and interact with other users.

 ### Delete Post